-- Climber not tie or clip in properly
+- The climber does not tie or clip in properly

 - Climber harness maybe unbuckled and is not secured

-- Climber may be pulled off the wall or being restrained from reaching the next hold or clip because the rope is too tightly belayed
+- The climber may be pulled off the wall or being restrained from reaching the next hold or clip because the rope is too tightly belayed

 - The rope is assisting a climber to reach for the next move when the rope is too tight.

-- Climber has a false start when the judges were not ready for them.
+- The climber has a false start when the judges were not ready for them.